shinsaku417/blog/_posts/2015-02-17-generating-and-serving-html-on-express.md

 };
 ```

-Let's look at each functions that add components to the html string.
+Let's look at each function that adds components to the html string.

 ```
 var createHeader = function(host) {